-- A) Course Objectives - 1) The complexity of the modern global transportation system would be impractical, if not impossible, to manage without the deployment of information technology (IT).
-This course takes up the issues involved in using IT-enabled management information systems.
+- A) Course Objectives - The complexity of the modern global transportation system would be impractical, if not impossible, to manage without the deployment of information and communications technology (ICT).
+This course takes up the issues involved in ICT-enabled organizations.

-The why, what, when, who, how, and where of IT deployment will be considered.
+The why, what, when, who, how, and where of ICT deployment will be considered.
 Underpinning this examination of the issues is an understanding and application of the principles associated with ethics, critical thinking skills, and communications.

-This is not a technology (i.e., "speeds and feeds") course.
-Technology changes too rapidly for us, in the context of what this course aims to do, to gain much value from spending much time on it.
-The question we address is no matter the "speeds and feeds" how do we maximize their value to the enterprise.
+This is not a technology (i.e., "speeds and feeds") or communications (i.e., connectivity and network design) course.
+ICT changes too rapidly, in the context of what this course aims to do, to gain value from spending much time at these levels.
+The question we address is, no matter the "speeds and feeds" or connectivity and network design, how do we maximize the value of ICT to the enterprise?

-Opportunities to demonstrate leadership and team skills will be provided in the discussions and course project.
-An understanding and application of contemporary developments in IT and the context of the global transportation system will be an additional focus in this course.
+Opportunities to demonstrate leadership and team skills will be provided in the discussions and issue reports.
+An understanding and application of contemporary developments in ICT and the context of the global transportation system will be an additional focus in this course.

-There will be examples of the use of IT from the industry.
+There will be examples of the use of ICT from the industry.

-There will be a course project that analyzes the potential impact of major contemporary trends on global freight transportation.
+There will be a course project that analyzes the potential impact of major contemporary trends on the maritime and maritime-centric supply chain industries.

-IT and transportation are both fast changing areas.
+ICT and the industries of interest are both fast changing areas.
 Staying tuned to the daily developments will be stressed.
 The course will be modified as these developments warrant.

-- 2) You should be aiming to develop breadth of skill about MIS as it affects transportation management; about the global marketplace, its myriad cultures, and the manner in the application of MIS is affected by these issues, and about the strategic issues to which MIS must respond. - 3) At the conclusion of this course you should have skills and knowledge sufficient to discuss these topics at a high level with other interested parties (e.g., executives in transportation management firms).
+- 2) You should be aiming to develop breadth of skill about ICT as it affects the industries of interest, about the global marketplace, its myriad cultures, and the manner in the application of ICT is affected by these issues, and about the strategic issues to which ICT must respond. - 3) At the conclusion of this course you should have skills and knowledge sufficient to discuss these topics at a high level with other interested parties (e.g., industry executives) such that you will be seen as someone who can make valuable contributions to maritime organizations today and the future. - 4) ICT, transportation and the management of each are undergoing significant, rapid change.
+The course will be contemporary (James Drogan, 2009b, revised 6/20/17).